jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 - Extract the zip into a project folder (ex.
 ExampleMod)
 - In Assets/Assemblies there is a README.
 This contains a list of dll's you need to copy over.
+- In Assets/StationeersMods is the exporter plugin for Unity.
+You should update this with the latest version of StationeersMods-exporter.zip from [Github](https://github.com/jixxed/StationeersMods/releases).
 - Open the folder in the Unity Hub and open the project.

 If the project fails to compile you will get an error: